UoB-COMSM0166/2026-group-24/README.md

 #### White Box Testing

-We used Jest unit testing to verify our game code's logic, focusing on game states, ensuring that triggering functions produced expected changes in the game state.
-Due to the game's complexity, particularly the turn-based combat system and status effect interactions, this was quite a difficult step, so we concentrated on testing the classes and methods that controlled combat mechanics, status effect processing, and encounter generation, as these were the most likely to affect gameplay correctness.
-We used a range of Jest mocking to help construct testable game states.
+Jest unit tests were used to verify the correctness of our game's internal logic, focusing on state transitions — confirming that function calls produced expected changes in game state.
+Given the complexity of the turn-based combat system and the variety of status effect interactions, this required careful scoping.
+We prioritised testing the classes and methods governing combat mechanics, status effect processing, and encounter generation, as these had the greatest potential to affect gameplay correctness.
+Jest mocking was used extensively to construct controlled, reproducible game states.

-**Example — Status Effect Testing:** Our game features multiple status effects (burn, poison, shield, heal aura) that tick at the start of each unit's turn.
-We tested their application and duration using a range of assertions.
-This was aided by using the modular status effect system in the CombatManager class.
-An excerpt is shown below.
+**Example — Status Effect Testing:** Our game includes multiple status effects (burn, poison, shield, heal aura) that apply at the start of each unit's turn.
+We verified their application, stacking behaviour, and expiry using a suite of assertions, facilitated by the modular design of the `CombatManager` class.
+A representative excerpt is shown below.

-**Example — Encounter Table Testing:** We also tested our encounter generation system to ensure the correct enemy groups spawn at each difficulty level.
+**Example — Encounter Table Testing:** We also validated the encounter generation system, confirming that the correct enemy compositions spawn at each difficulty tier.

 #### Black Box Testing

-We also conducted extensive black box testing throughout development.
-A develop branch allowed us to merge updates and test repeatedly, identifying bugs before deploying the code on the main branch.
-We paid particular attention to edge cases in combat (such as simultaneous status effects, zero-HP interactions, and boss phase transitions) and map generation (ensuring all tile types rendered correctly and events triggered as expected).
+Extensive black box testing was carried out throughout the development cycle.
+A dedicated `develop` branch was used to consolidate and test feature merges before they were promoted to the `main` branch.
+Particular focus was given to edge cases in combat (e.g. simultaneous status effects, zero-HP transitions, boss phase changes) and map generation (verifying that all tile types rendered correctly and that events fired as expected).
 ### Process
 [this is our kanboard](https://caojunjian2025.atlassian.net/jira/software/projects/KAN/boards/1)